 Off the Beaten Trekking Trails

-Nepal is a trekker’s paradise, there’s no doubt about that!
-This small Himalayan country is a mountaineers' dream come true.
-However, it is also true that most of the famous treks in the country like the Annapurna region or the Everest region trekking are very well routed, adequately commercialized, and have become convenient.
-And, that is a great thing!
-However, to those who seek extreme thrill and love adventure, off-the-beaten roads that provide a certain sense of unpredictability strike the chord sharper.
+Nepal is a trekker's paradise, and there's no doubt that!
+This small Himalayan country is a mountaineer's dream come true.
+However, it is also true that most famous treks in the country, like the Annapurna region or the Everest region trekking, are well routed, adequately commercialized, and have become convenient.
+And that is a great thing!
+However, off-the-beaten roads that provide unpredictability to those seeking extreme thrill and love adventure strike the chord sharper.

-And, when it comes to secluded areas that are remote and less traveled, Nepal doesn’t disappoint.
-Sixty-four percent of Nepal’s 1, 47181 square kilometer area is a hilly region-most which is mountainous in nature but generally without snow, and 19 percent is the Himalayan region which is above 3000m.
-Given the topography, there are places in Nepal that haven’t been at all well-discovered.
+And Nepal is suitable for remote and less traveled secluded areas.
+Sixty-four percent of Nepal's 1 47181 square kilometer area is a hilly region-most mountainous but generally without snow, and 19 percent is the Himalayan region above 3000m.
+Given the topography, some places in Nepal have yet to be well-discovered.

-Manaslu Region, Kanchenjunga Region, Upper Dolpo region, Upper Mustang, and the Dhaulagiri region is a few of Nepal’s lesser trekked areas that you can explore with a guide.
-These are restricted areas requiring a special permit and have only recently been opened to foreigners- Upper Mustang has become accessible only since 2008.
+Manaslu Region, Kanchenjunga Region, Upper Dolpo region, Upper Mustang, and the Dhaulagiri region are some of Nepal's lesser trekked areas that you can explore with a guide.
+These restricted areas require a special permit and have only recently been opened to foreigners- Upper Mustang has become accessible only since 2008.

 Upper Dolpo Region Trek

 Next on the list is the world-renowned upper Dolpo region.
-I know we said these treks were supposed to be remote and unknown, so why the Upper Dolpo region, right?
+I know we said these treks were supposed to be remote and unknown, so why the Upper Dolpo region?
 Well, it rightly deserves the less traveled title even though the trek is famous.

 Upper Dolpo is a culturally Tibetan high-altitude region in Nepal’s far west which opened to the public only in 2008.
 The Tibetan plateau-looking landscapes, wildlife, untouched natural beauty, unique culture, and remoteness of the trek make it an extremely popular trek, but the challenging nature of the trek has kept it from being commercialized.